Quantum Mechanics in symmetry language

-The above example shows that if the symmetry of a quantum system is abelian, i.e. it has only abelian observables, their simultaneous measurement completely fixes its state once for ever and there would not be further evolution.
-Therefore, a universe composed of such systems would be static without any notion of time.
+The above example shows that if the symmetry of a quantum system is abelian, that is it has only abelian observables, their simultaneous measurement completely fixes the state once for ever and there would not be further evolution.
+Therefore, a universe composed of such systems would be static and without any notion of time.
 From this observation we conclude that a dynamical universe is composed of systems with some non-abelian symmetries and interactions depending on noncommuting observables.
-In this way a system cannot continue to be in an eigen state of all observables.
-In this context, position operator as an observable has a special importance for dynamical behaviour of systems.
-By definition a system which is in an eigen state of position is static and does not evolve.
+In this way a system cannot continue to be in an eigen state of all observables after a measurement operation.
+In this context, position operator as an observable has a special importance for dynamical behaviour of systems\footnote{This argument applies to any operator $\hat{X}$ and its variation $\hat{D}_X$ such that $\hat{D}_X |\psi (x)\rangle = \partial \psi (x)/ \partial x |\psi (x)\rangle $}.
+By definition in absence of interaction a system which is in an eigen state of position is static and does not evolve.
 In classical physics position and momentum or variation of position are independent observables.
-In quantum mechanics the momentum - the generator of translation symmetry - is proportional to $\partial /\partial x$ and does not commute with position operator.
+In quantum mechanics the momentum - the generator of translation symmetry - is proportional to $i\partial /\partial x$ and does not commute with position operator.
 Indeed it was meaningless if an object could be at the same time in eigen state of position and its variation.